 For more information about the work being undertaken by particular libraries please see the partners' pages and current activities.
 Reports, policies, articles and other material relating to ANPlan can be found in the resources area of this website.

 Do you know the whereabouts of a missing newspaper?

-The overall aim of the Australian Newspaper Plan project is to preserve all Australian newspapers and to ensure the public has adequate access to them.
+The overall aim of the Australian Newspaper Plan project is to preserve all Australian newspapers to ensure the public has permanent access to them.